kemicofa/CciBleTest/README.md

 1. You are **ONLY** allowed to see the following docs: [react-native-ble-manager](https://github.com/innoveit/react-native-ble-manager), [react-native](https://facebook.github.io/react-native/), [mdn](https://developer.mozilla.org/fr/)
 2. You are **NOT** allowed to look at previous projects or at any document online
-3. You can start this project at 9:00 am
 4. You have **1 HOUR** to complete
-5. Pull requests need to be sent **BEFORE** 10:00 am
+5. Once done and **BEFORE** the hour is over a pull request must be sent to the original project
 6. Projects sent **LATE** may be refused